Yes. We will make every effort to match you with the roommate of your choice.

 No. Because we believe learning to live in a community is a key experience and due to space limitations, single rooms will not be available.
 The college does reserve the right to adjust assignments throughout the year to make better use of the spaces available.

 We do not have curfews, so students are free to come and go as they please.
 We do have a visitation policy for members of the opposite sex (see Student Handbook).
-If you need to be off campus for more than two days during a period that you would normally be present we ask that that you notify your Residence Community Coordinator prior to leaving.
+If you need to be off campus for more than two days during a period that you would normally be present we ask that you notify your Community Director prior to leaving.

 All resident students are required to participate in the campus meal plan.
 The plan consists of 19 meals per week and is automatically billed to your account.